genome/sciclone/README.md

 ## Installation instructions:

-Both the 'sciClone' package and it's 'bmm' dependency will be available for installation through CRAN shortly.
-In the meantime, you can install by doing the following:
+Both the 'sciClone' package and it's 'bmm' dependency can be installed by doing the following:

 First make sure that you have the dependencies:
 IRanges, bmm, rgl, RColorBrewer, ggplot2, grid, plotrix, methods